-Even if you have configured a root volume with more than the default disk space of 50 GB, we strongly recommend that you do not use the root volume as the destination for SAP NetWeaver® software, Oracle Database software, or the SAP database.
+Even if you have configured a root volume with more than the default disk space of 50 GB, we strongly recommend that you do not use the root volume as the destination for SAP NetWeaver software, Oracle Database software, or the SAP database.

-Instead, use NVMe storage, if it's available, or attach block volumes to the instance.
+Instead attach block volumes to the instance.
 Although one block volume is usually sufficient for an SAP application server when disk space and I/O throughput requirements are low, you will likely want to configure numerous block volumes to meet those requirements on an SAP database host.

-Each single block volume has a significant lower number of IOPS compared to NVMe storage.
-If you plan to run your database on block volumes attached via iSCSI, refer to Block Volume Performance for information about how the volume size affects the possible number of IOPS and to calculate the number of block volumes required to meet the number of IOPS required for your SAP database.
+Each single block volume has a significant lower number of IOPS compared to NVMe-based or Oracle Exadata-based storage.
+If you plan to run your database on block volumes attached via iSCSI, refer to Block Volume Performance for information about how the volume size and performance level affects the possible number of IOPS and to calculate the number of block volumes required to meet the number of IOPS required for your SAP database.

 Use Logical Volume Manager (LVM) to create volume groups and logical volumes of the required type (for example, RAID 0 or RAID 10) and size.
-Configuring striped volume groups can significantly increase the number of possible IOPS for NVMe-based storage and for block volume-based storage.
-For block volume-based volume groups, the more block volumes you add, the more IOPS are gained (up to a theoretical maximum of about 700,000 IOPS).
+Configuring striped volume groups can significantly increase the number of possible IOPS.
+For block volume-based volume groups, the more block volumes you add, the more IOPS are gained.